mikeobrien/FubuMVC.Swank/README.md

   </tr>
   <tr>
     <td><code>WithStylesheets(params string[] urls)</code></td>
     <td>Specify stylesheets to be included in the documentation page.
-This can be used to override the appearance of the page.</td>
+This can be used to override the appearance of the page.
+You can use application relative paths a la <code>~/styles/style.css</code>.</td>
   </tr>
   <tr>
     <td><code>WithScripts(params string[] urls)</code></td>
     <td>Specify scripts to be included in the documentation page.
-This can be used to override the behavior of the page.</td>
+This can be used to override the behavior of the page.
+You can use application relative paths a la <code>~/scripts/script.js</code>.</td>
   </tr>
   <tr>
     <td><code>HideJson()</code></td>